information sheet tells you how Grace Church Brockley (GCB) uses personal data.

 you (or your children) are part of any church groups such as fellowship groups

 we will record this information.
-Data relating to safeguarding, including
+Data relating to safeguarding, (e.g.

-children’s church registers, will be collected by group leaders or safeguarding
+collected by staff, group leaders or safeguarding coordinators.
+Pastoral

-coordinators.
-Pastoral information may be recorded by individuals providing
+information may be recorded by individuals providing pastoral care.

 Who is my data